FAA2.A The Application : 07 Budgetary Units with Special Circumstances

 The NA budgetary unit has the option to include the foster care participant in their budgetary unit.
 This applies even when the foster care participant is related to the NA participant.
 When the foster care participant is included in the budgetary unit, foster care payments are countable.

-When the Primary Informant(g) is a foster care participant, residing in a foster care facility that provides the majority of meals (over 50% of the three meals daily) the PI is not eligible for NA.
-See Disqualified Participants, for more information.
+Primary Informant(g) is a foster care participant, residing in a foster care facility that provides the majority of meals (over 50% of the three meals daily) the PI is not eligible for NA.
+See

 When the PI is a foster care participant living in a foster care facility with a dependent child, the dependent child is potentially eligible for NA when the dependent child meets both of the following:

-Is not a foster care participant
+●Is not a foster care participant

-Is not receiving the majority of meals (over 50% of three meals daily) from the facility
+●Is not receiving the majority of meals (over 50% of three meals daily) from the facility

 Homeless Budgetary Units